mrdanishsaleem/mrdanishsaleem/README.md

 ## 💫 About Me

-🔭 I’m currently working on Website and Web Applications.<br>👯 I’m looking to collaborate on Health, Education, and Fintech projects.<br>🤝 I’m looking for help with designing tools.<br>🌱 I’m currently learning ReactJS, NodeJS and WordPress.<br>💬 Ask me about HTML, CSS, JavaScript, Automation<br>⚡ Fun fact: I'm a big fan of anime and video games and I can cook.
+🔭 I’m currently working on Website and Web Applications.

+👯 I’m looking to collaborate on Health, Education, and Fintech projects.

+🤝 I’m looking for help with designing tools.

+🌱 I’m currently learning ReactJS, NodeJS and WordPress.

+💬 Ask me about HTML, CSS, JavaScript, Automation

+⚡ Fun fact: I'm a big fan of anime and video games and I can cook.

 ## 🌐 Socials